-- The campus is patrolled by vehicle, bike, and on foot by the Erskine College Police Department and/ or Due West Police Department. - Upon request and whenever possible, student, faculty and staff members will be escorted to and from their vehicles during the evening hours.
-To arrange an escort, one may contact Erskine Campus Police at the non-emergency number (864) 366-8451.
-If unavailable, one should contact the Due West Police Department at (864) 379-2150 or call the non-emergency Abbeville 911 number (864-366-2254).
+13. Upon request and whenever possible, student, faculty and staff members will be escorted to and from their vehicles during the evening hours.
+To arrange an escort, one may contact our non-emergency dispatch (864) 366-8451.
 Visitors or unescorted individuals may be greeted by College Police Officers and have assistance provided if they have business on the campus.
 Individuals who have no reason to be on the campus will be escorted off the premises.